2025 Landscape Perennial of the Year: ‘Cat’s Meow’ catmint (Nepeta ×faassenii). Photo by Proven Winners.

 Height:

-9 inches to 3 feet
+9 inches to 3 feet, depending on variety

 Flower color:

-Various shades of lavender-blue, pink, violet, or white, often enhanced by darker calyces.
+Various shades of lavender-blue, pink, violet, or white; often enhanced by darker calyces.

 Foliage: